 - IT/technical teams: IT and technical team is responsible for building and maintaining the kpi tracking mechanism (dashboards, etc.) to track KPIs of projects or products or business.

-KPIs are important metrics that measure the performance of an initiative (projects, products etc).
+KPIs are important metrics that measure the performance of an initiative (projects, products etc) and ensure the success of the projects or products.
 These metrics can be used to identify areas for improvement, help prioritize tasks, manage projects or products more efficiently and take corrective measures in time.
-The KPIs should ideally fall into one of two categories- leading kpis which are early indicator (hence, leading) of how initiative progress currently stand with respect to its final goal or objective; lagging kpis that tell you whether something is on track based on earlier events (can be measured using leading kpis).
+The KPIs should ideally fall into one of two categories- leading KPIs which are early indicator (hence, leading) of how initiative progress currently stand with respect to its final goal or objective; lagging KPIs that tell you whether something is on track based on earlier events (can be measured using leading kpis).
 In case, you would like to know more or discuss more, please feel free to drop me a message.
+Additionally, in case you are building your product and would like to learn about how to use first principles thinking for building innovattive products, check out my post – First principles thinking explained with examples